-There are many work from home jobs for moms – you can be a part of it!
+There are many work from home opportunities for moms – you can be a part of it!

 If you’re a working parent, you’re in good company.
 A recent study looked at American married couples with kids under 18.
 In 61.9% of those surveyed, both parents worked.
 The good news: it’s possible to hold down a job while parenting!
 This is even when parenting very young children.
 The even better news: you can be a working parent and not miss out on your kids’ lives.
 Just work from home!